What Degree Do You Need to Become a Couples Counselor?

 Frequently Asked Questions

-How long does it take to get a therapy degree?
+How long does it take to become a child therapist?